MDaemon Technologies Blog

 How DKIM Works

-DKIM (DomainKeys Identified Mail) is a cryptographic email verification system that can be used to prevent spoofing.
+DKIM (DomainKeys Identified Mail) is a cryptographic email verification process that can be used to protect against spoofing.
 It can also be used to ensure message integrity, or to ensure that the message has not been altered between the time it left the sending mail server and the time it arrived at yours.
 Here’s how DKIM works:

-• An encrypted public key is published to the sending server’s DNS records.
+• A public key is published to the sending server’s DNS records.

 • Each outgoing message is signed by the server using the corresponding encrypted private key.